murkmm/my-qa-portfolio/src/content/work/Legacy.md

 title: 'Legacy'
 publishDate: '2022-06-01'
 img: '/assets/Legacy.webp'
-img_alt: 'An isometric view of a bustling town in the game Legacy.'
+img_alt: 'A view of a bustling town in the game Legacy.'
 description: |
   As the primary QA contact for the business simulation game Legacy, I was embedded directly within the development team at 22 Cans to ensure rapid issue resolution and a tight feedback loop.
 tags: